nikitavoloboev/data/sharing/Tracking.md

 ## Movies
 - [Letterboxd](https://letterboxd.com/NikitaVoloboev/) - contains all the movies [I want to watch](https://letterboxd.com/nikitavoloboev/watchlist/) as well all the [movies I have seen](https://letterboxd.com/nikitavoloboev/films/) together with [all the reviews I have written](https://letterboxd.com/nikitavoloboev/films/reviews/by/added/) and various movie collections I have made and shared
-- [Movies]() - contains all the movies I have seen already with a link to my reviews on these movies
 - [Watching movies](../movies/watching-movies.md) - contains all the movies I plan on watching soon

 ## TV series